 Jeremy is a Water, Sanitation and Hygiene (WASH) researcher with special interest in Pacific island countries and territories and the wider Asia region.
 His primary areas of expertise include interdisciplinary and applied research on sustainability of rural water, rural sanitation, and urban sanitation services, and climate change impacts on WASH services, and delivery of WASH services in Pacific island contexts.
 His PhD research focused on the climate change vulnerability and resilience of community-managed water services in Vanuatu.
-Jeremy has further experience working on domestic rainwater harvesting, small-scale water safety planning, and qualitative research in the Pacific island region.
+Jeremy has further experience working on urban sanitation for low-income communities, equitable outcomes for rural sanitation, and gender and social inclusion in WASH.